andrewdwallo/filament-companies/README.md

 }
 ```

-* Now, run `composer update`.
-* Now use the following command to scaffold the app.
+* Now, run `composer update` and use the following command to scaffold the app.
 ```
 php artisan filament-companies:install filament --companies
 ```
-* Now follow instructions above.
+* You may continue by following the installation instructions above.

-### For Contributors:

-#### A general list of things that need to be worked on/improved:

-* NavigationMenu.php class component listener needs to actually refresh after a form is saved (This is connected to a render hook in FilamentCompaniesServiceProvider)
-* Test need to be updated
-* Documentation specific to Filament (e.g. Examples of using FilamentCompanies' Traits, Closures, Permissions/Roles, etc...)
-* Any other things you notice that you would like to improve that would benefit everyone as a whole